 How far can we be from a platform that allows anyone to upload footage of a deceased loved one and then interact with a virtual version of that person?
 Decades?
 Years?
 Months?

-And what kind of impact will it have on the grieving process?
-Finding the dead in virtual reality will it help people turn the page and move forward more serenely?
+And what kind of impact will it have on the mourning process?
+Find the dead in virtual reality will it help people turn the page and move forward more serenely?
 Will anyone become addicted to this virtual world, spending more and more time with the dead and less and less with the living?

 And, in the long run, will we stop at virtual reality?
 Or is it just the first step towards androids designed to mimic our loved ones in appearance and personality, as in "Come back to me“, The disturbing and intense episode of the dystopian series Black Mirror?